 Here they wait until unsuspecting prey ambles by, then they leap out, grab it and drag it back into the burrow.

 What Does The Beetle Larvae Look Like & What Do They Eat?

-They spend all their time waiting for food and will eat any small insect, arachnid or gastropod that happens to wander past the burrow entrance.
+They spend all their time waiting for food and will eat any small insect, arachnid or gastropod happening to wander past the burrow entrance.

-When a Tiger Beetle grub secures its prey, it injects it with digestive enzymes that help break it down.
+After securing its prey, it injects it with digestive enzymes helping to break it down.